 - If the value of the damaged property at the time of loss exceeds the sum insured under the policy, the claim will be prorated accordingly, and the insured will bear the excess

 Established in 2000, L.T Engineering has carved a niche for itself in the engineering segment.
-In addition to complying with all the safety measures to keep its office space safe, the company has also purchased office insurance policy, which has a clear provision of reinstatement value.
-The coverage was of Rs 1 crore.
+In addition to complying with all the safety measures to keep its office space safe, the company has also purchased an office insurance policy, which has a clear provision of reinstatement value.
+The coverage was Rs 1 crore.

 Last month, a fire erupted at the office due to short-circuit and engulfed the assets worth Rs 20 lakh.
-Luckily, there was no loss of life, however, there was a physical damage of Rs 20 lakh.
+Luckily, there was no loss of life, however, there was physical damage of Rs 20 lakh.

-In this case, the loss was of Rs 20 lakh, and the reinstatement value was Rs 50 lakh.
+In this case, the loss was Rs 20 lakh, and the reinstatement value was Rs 50 lakh.
 As the sum insured was Rs 1 crore, the loss fell under the purview of the insurance cover.
-The insurer paid reinstatement value to the policyholder who was enough to acquire those properties which were destroyed in a fire.
+The insurer paid reinstatement value to the policyholder who was enough to acquire those properties destroyed in a fire.

-Considering the risks that can arise and impact the earnings, J.S Mining purchased office insurance policy for Rs 50 lakh to get coverage against perils like fire, theft, earthquake, etc. The policy had a reinstatement clause according to which the insurer will pay for installation or acquisition of the properties which could be more than their original purchase price.
+Considering the risks that can arise and impact the earnings, J.S Mining purchased an office insurance policy for Rs 50 lakh to get coverage against perils like fire, theft, earthquake, etc. The policy had a reinstatement clause according to which the insurer will pay for the installation or acquisition of the properties which could be more than their original purchase price.

 Here the loss happened due to insured peril, and therefore, the insurer appointed a surveyor for computing the extent of the loss.